 Resources in Archaeology at Boston University

-The Center for Archaeological Studies, which is affiliated with the Department, sponsors numerous lectures throughout the year and publishes a journal, Context, to which faculty and students frequently contribute.
-The University’s Center for Remote Sensing works jointly with the Archaeology Department on many projects using high-technology methods for archaeological investigation.
-The administrative offices of the Archaeological Institute of America, and the American Schools of Oriental Research sponsor centers and projects all over the world, the International Center for East Asian Archaeology, sponsor centers and projects in East Asia, Central Asia, and Southeast Asia.
+The administrative offices of the Archaeological Institute of America and the American Schools of Oriental Research sponsor centers and projects all over the world, the International Center for East Asian Archaeology, sponsor centers and projects in East Asia, Central Asia, and Southeast Asia.
 The centers are located on campus.
-A wide variety of professional journals and publications, including Geoarchaeology, the Journal of Field Archaeology, and the Journal of East Asian Archaeology, are edited by members of the Faculty.
+A wide variety of professional journals and publications, including Geoarchaeology, the Journal of Field Archaeology, and the Journal of East Asian Archaeology, are edited by members of the faculty.
 A major asset of our program is the city of Boston itself.
 With its many museums of art, science, anthropology, and other specialties; its many major and specialized libraries, and with its vast wealth of historical sites and landmarks, the city and its environs expose students to sophisticated and exciting work in many fields.
 Various consortia make it possible for students to take advantage of the collective resources of numerous institutions of higher learning in the metropolitan area.

-The Boston University Archaeology Club (BUAC), is organized by undergraduate concentrators and offers many opportunities for students to socialize, meet visiting scholars, and learn about fieldwork opportunities.
+The Boston University Archaeology Society, is organized by undergraduate concentrators and offers many opportunities for students to socialize, meet visiting scholars, and learn about fieldwork opportunities.
 The club has regular meetings and is open to all students.

 An undergraduate degree in archaeology is preparation for continued study or professional development in almost any field.
 If you are interested in a career in archaeology itself, either in research, higher education, museum work, or cultural resource management, you will need an advanced degree.
 Your undergraduate degree from Boston University will put you in a competitive position to continue in the field.
 If you decide to pursue another career, the broad range of studies you will cover as an undergraduate represents excellent preparation for a career in law, business, medicine, education, or most other professions.
 Archaeology fascinates almost everyone, but only a few individuals are trained in it.
 Archaeologists attract considerable interest from employers in areas like publishing, government service, management, and foreign service who are looking for diversity in skills and breadth of knowledge in their employees.
 Your strength will lie in your broad training in the liberal arts.